 - If you see another motorist stranded on the road, do not stop to help.
 Drive to the nearest phone and notify the police.

-- While driving, keep valuables out of sight, and not on the seat next to you.
+- While driving, keep valuables out of sight and not on the seat next to you.

-- If you are stranded in your car and someone offers help, stay in your car and ask him or her to call the police.
+- If you become stranded in your car and someone offers help, stay in your car and ask him or her to call the police.
 Do not accept help from the police unless they are in uniform and driving a marked patrol car.

 - If you think you are being followed, never drive to your home.

 In recent years society has become more aware of the dangers of stalking.
 Stalking, under Oregon law, is repeated harassment that could or does cause the victim to feel intimidated, threatened or frightened.
 While it is difficult to prevent stalking from occurring, you can take steps to prevent it from continuing.

 - If you are a victim of stalking, report this to the local police department, even if you don't know if you will be filing charges.

 - Gather information to help your case, such as taped recordings of threatening phone calls, license plate State/Number and vehicle description of an suspicious vehicle following you, physical description and a detailed listing of any contacts the stalker makes with you.

 - Follow up in court.
 Take out an anti-stalking order at your local circuit court and or file a civil lawsuit against the stalker for damages resulting from the stalker's behavior.